-A modified procedure outlined by Rolls and McDermott (30) was used to assess the satiation effect of glucose and maltodextrin based milkshakes.
-Participants were first served a cup containing 200g of milkshake (glucose: 908.6kJ, maltodextrin: 881.4kJ), and were instructed to finish the whole cup of milkshake within a minute (maximum time).
-Two minutes after consumption of the preload milkshake, participants were presented with another serving of the same milkshake (600g; glucose: 2725.8kJ, maltodextrin: 2644.2kJ).
-For the 600g milkshake, participants were told to drink until they are comfortably full (maximum time: 5 minutes).
-The serving sizes for preload (200g) and ad libitum (600g) milkshakes were derived through previously published finding by Rolls and McDermott (30) using young adult samples.
-In that study (30), a fixed volume of yogurt (300g) was given to participants as a preload as it was found to be the average amount of yogurt consumed by participants.
-However, as the participants in the present study were mainly young female adults, we chose to use 200g as the serving size for preloads to ensure that all participants were given the opportunity to consume similar amount of milkshakes prior to the ad libitum experiment.
+A modified procedure outlined by Rolls & McDermott(28) was used to assess the satiation effect of glucose- and maltodextrin-based milkshakes.
+Participants were first served a cup containing 200 g of milkshake (glucose: 908.6 kJ, maltodextrin: 881.4 kJ) and were instructed to finish the whole cup of milkshake within a minute (maximum time).
+At 2 min after consumption of the preload milkshake, participants were presented with another serving of the same milkshake (600 g; glucose: 2725.8 kJ; maltodextrin: 2644.2 kJ).
+For the 600 g milkshake, participants were told to drink until they are comfortably full (maximum time: 5 min).
+The serving sizes for preload (200 g) and ad libitum (600 g) milkshakes were derived through previously published finding by Rolls & McDermott(28) using young adult samples.
+In that study(28), a fixed volume of yogurt (300 g) was given to participants as a preload as it was found to be the average amount of yogurt consumed by participants.
+However, as the participants in the present study were mainly young female adults, we chose to use 200 g as the serving size for preloads to ensure that all participants were given the opportunity to consume similar amount of milkshakes prior to the ad libitum experiment.
 By standardising the same amount of preload milkshakes, the differences in the amount of milkshakes consumed in the ad libitum experiment would be due to the satiating and reward effects of the preload milkshakes.
-A concentration of 8.8% (per 100g of maltodextrin milkshake) of maltodextrin was derived based on previous published findings of perceptually distinctive sensation concentration without perceivable viscosity (31, 32).
-A concentration of 8.8% (per 100g of glucose milkshake) of glucose was used for sweet milkshakes.
+A concentration of 8.8% (per 100 g of maltodextrin milkshake) of maltodextrin was derived based on previous published findings of perceptually distinctive sensation concentration without perceivable viscosity^(29,30).

+A concentration of 8.8% (per 100 g of glucose milkshake) of glucose was used for sweet milkshakes.
 The ad libitum milkshake intake was calculated as the difference in the weight of the cup of milkshake before and after consumption.
-The milkshake intake in grams was used to determine the energy intake in kilojoules.
-Drinking rate (g/sec or kJ/sec) was calculated by dividing the ad libitum milkshake intake in grams or kilojoules by the total drinking duration (sec).
+The milkshake intake in g was used to determine the energy intake in kJ.
+Drinking rate (g/s or kJ/s) was calculated by dividing the ad libitum milkshake intake in g or kJ by the total drinking duration (s).
 During the milkshake experiments, participants were asked to start drinking the milkshake as soon as they were instructed to start.
-The researcher, using a stopwatch, measured the total duration time (sec) used to drink the ad libitum milkshake.
+The researcher, using a stopwatch, measured the total duration time (seconds) used to drink the ad libitum milkshake.

-Prior to consuming the preload and ad libitum milkshakes, participants completed several questions relating to appetite and hedonic ratings (9, 33-35).
-When the milkshakes were served, participants were instructed to drink a sip of their milkshake and to rate their liking of it on a ninepoint hedonic scale.
-Participants were also instructed to rate their feelings of hunger, fullness, and prospective consumption prior to consumption of both milkshakes (preload and ad libitum) on a 100 mm visual analogue scale (VAS) anchored at each end with descriptors (e.g. 'not hungry at all' at one end and 'very hungry' at the other).
+Prior to consuming the preload and ad libitum milkshakes, participants completed several questions relating to appetite and hedonic ratings^(9,31-33).
+When the milkshakes were served, participants were instructed to drink a sip of their milkshake and to rate their liking of it on a nine-point hedonic scale.
+Participants were also instructed to rate their feelings of hunger, fullness and prospective consumption prior to consumption of both milkshakes (preload and ad libitum) on a 100 mm visual analogue scale anchored at each end with descriptors (e.g. 'not hungry at all' at one end and 'very hungry' at the other).

-Statistical Analyses
+Statistical analyses